Ondangwa Constituency

 Ondangwa Constituency was an electoral constituency in the Oshana Region of Namibia until August 2013.
-It had 29,783 inhabitants, its district capital was the town of Ondangwa.
+Ondangwa Constituency covered an area of 209 sqkm.
+It had a population of 36,846 in 2011, up from 31,694 in 2001.
+Its district capital was the town of Ondangwa.

 Following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation of the 2014 general election, the constituency was split into Ondangwa Urban and Ondangwa Rural.

+Politics and governance

+Ondangwa constituency was traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional election SWAPO candidate Ismael Uugwanga received 8,412 of the 8,878 votes cast.

 The following people have served as councillors of Ondangwa constituency: